tejas-mishra-care/UltraCertify/src/DOCUMENTATION.md

 ## 1. Project Overview

-UltraCertify is a web application designed to help users manage and track their green building certification process based on the **IGBC's NEST PLUS Ver 1.0** standard for individual green homes.
+UltraCertify is a web application designed to help users manage and track their green building certification process based on the **IGBC's NEST & NEST PLUS** standards for individual green homes.
 It allows users to input project details, select their achieved credits, upload evidence, and generate a formal, branded PDF report summarizing their project's score and certification level.

 The application is fully responsive and designed with a **mobile-first** approach.